seeqc/seeqc-pyscqed/README.md

 - `resonator-example.py`: In depth analysis of a resonator coupled to a RF-SQUID flux qubit.
 The resonator dispersive shift, qubit Lamb shift and cavity photon-dependent AC-Stark shift are analysed.
 - `local-basis-example.py`: Here we reduce both a RF-SQUID flux qubit and a Cooper-pair box qubit to the two-level system representation using the local basis reduction technique.
 - `jpsq-example.py`: Simulations of Josephson Phase-Slip Qubits are performed, demonstrating how certain circuit components impact the tunneling interference physics of this device.

+## Python Support Policy

+We aim to only support python versions that receive bugfix updates, however the lowest supported version will typically linger.
+This typically means only three minor versions of python are supported.